-Joint developments in commercial and defense aerospace manufacturingIn the commercial sector, Subaru has worked with Boeing on joint developments for airplanes.
-Examples are the 777, 787 Dreamliner, and the new 777X, for which Subaru builds the center wings, amongst other parts.
-Apart from airplanes, Subaru manufactures rotorcrafts, usually also in joint developments: With Bell Textron Inc., USA, Subaru created the commercial helicopter ‘Subaru Bell 412EPX’.
+Subaru has worked in the commercial sector with Boeing on joint developments for airplanes.
+Examples are the 777, 787 Dreamliner, and the 777X, for which Subaru builds the center wings, amongst other parts.
+Apart from planes, Subaru manufactures rotorcrafts in joint developments: With Bell Textron Inc., USA, Subaru created the commercial helicopter ‘Subaru Bell 412EPX’.
 Subaru supplies the defense sector with a modified version ordered by the Japanese Ministry of Defense (MOD).
 The ‘New Utility Helicopter’ (UH-X or UH-2) is planned to replace the Japan Self-Defense Forces’ (JSDF) most owned helicopter model, the UH-1J, built under license by Subaru’s predecessor Fuji Heavy Industries.